-If you believe you are a victim, have been taken advantage of or hurt by someone, you should report this right away.
+If you believe a health care provider or person getting benefits is doing something wrong, you should report this right away.
 All information will be kept private.

-There are many ways to report fraud, abuse and neglect:
+There are many ways to report Fraud, Waste and Abuse:

-CountyCare Fraud and Abuse Hotline 844-509-4669
+CountyCare Fraud, Waste and Abuse Hotline 844-509-4669